 We are almost there.
+We are getting ready to trouser fit.
 I am working on the finishing touches of the instructions for the pattern, doing pretty things to the line drawings and generally getting all the final pieces together before I can release the Wide Legged Trouser pattern.
 Oh, and the photos for the front page of the pattern.
 We had to postpone our photo shoot which was supposed to be Monday, so there are plenty of little things to get ready.

 But.
 I am now aiming for releasing the pattern on Friday November 16th.
 And begin the Fit-n-Sew-along right after that (on the 17th).
 (The beauty of downloadable patterns – instant delivery!)

 So I thought I’d post about what you’d need to have on hand to be part of the fit-a-long.
 Today I’ll give you the lists, tomorrow I’ll post the buttons with links and also the preliminary schedule for the entire Fit’n’Sew-along.

 Let’s start by gathering our supplies.
 Here’s a list of what you need when we start out:

 The Need-To-Have list:

 - A trouser pattern.
 I of course recommend my MariaDenmark 301 – Winnie Wide Trousers, but you can use any trouser pattern you like.

 - Tissue Paper for tracing the pattern on to and use in tissue fitting.
 I love working with Swedish Tracing Paper (I have no idea why it’s called that, I have never actually seen it in Sweden, and I can only get it by ordering from the US.) but I don’t have any left, and thin tissue tracing paper, such as Burda Tracing Paper is fine too.
 I also sometimes use what we call Pattern Interfacing, which is basicly interfacing without glue, but with some sturdiness to it – so it doesn’t stretch.
 You cannot use paper that is too stiff, it has to be able to drape over your body.